-- Pre-supplied questions often have cultural bias that makes them useless for many users (e.g. “what was your high school’s mascot?”)
+- Pre-supplied questions often have a cultural bias that makes them useless for many users (e.g., “what was your high school’s mascot?”)

-- Some savvy users realise they can’t think of a hard-to-guess answer so just use it as a second password field, meaning they then can’t recover when they forget.
+- Some savvy users realize they can’t think of a hard-to-guess answer, so just use it as a second password field, meaning they then can’t recover when they forget.

 - There is a long list of high profile celebrity and VIP hacks that worked by abusing password recovery flows.
 You don’t want this to be you.

 Google had severe problems with secret questions.
 A couple of my old colleagues published research on it that’s worth reading or watching.

 - Q: Favourite food.
 A: Pizza.
 The answer is always pizza.
 You can break into around 20% of English-speaking accounts with just a single guess using this answer.
 With just ten guesses, you can break into over a third of all English-speaking accounts that have this question.
 For Korean accounts, you can get into 43% of all accounts within ten guesses.

 - Q: On what day did I get married?
 A: Thursday.
 A custom question, but fatally flawed — the attacker needed only five guesses, too few to be detected as a brute-forcing attempt.

 - Q: In which city was I born?
 A: Seoul.
 In some countries, almost everyone lives in a handful of large cities.
 Observing the language, the ID verification UI is written in can thus narrow down the list of possible cities dramatically.
 For Korean accounts, you only need ten guesses to break 40% of accounts using this question.